willypol78/criteria/README.md

 You can also create your custom transformer.

+> ⚠️ You must use the critera with the from/to converters in the same version.

 ### ✅ Testing

 To facilitate the testing of the criteria, you can use the provided in test packages [object mothers](https://www.martinfowler.com/bliki/ObjectMother.html)